-Did you make these beans and greens?
-I’d love to know how it turned out!
-Leave a comment and a rating below!
+Did you make these Beans and Greens on Garlic Toast?
+I’d love to know how they turned out!
+Leave a comment and a rating below.

 While you’re at it, let’s be friends – follow me on Pinterest and Instagram for the latest and greatest.